 Melatonin is a naturally occurring hormone produced by the pineal gland that has numerous biologic effects, including antioxidant properties and potential effects on the sleep-wake cycle and immune system functions.
 Melatonin is available as a dietary supplement.
 Long-term effects of supplementation are not known.
-Melatonin has been studied for its effect on anorexia, depression, fatigue, and cognitive impairment in people with cancer.
+Melatonin has been studied for its effect on anorexia, depression, fatigue, sleep-wake disturbances, and cognitive impairment in people with cancer.

 Effectiveness Not Established

 Research Evidence Summaries

 Del Fabbro, E., Dev, R., Hui, D., Palmer, L., & Bruera, E. (2013).
 Effects of melatonin on appetite and other symptoms in patients with advanced cancer and cachexia: A double-blind placebo-controlled trial.
 Journal of Clinical Oncology, 31, 1271–1276.doi: 10.1200/JCO.2012.43.6766

 To compare melatonin with placebo for impact on appetite in patients with advanced cancer